Benefits of Circling

 Some participants report better time management skills.

-- Increased ability to slow down in stressful situations and be less impulsive
+- Increased ability to slow down in stressful situations and respond to them deliberately and purposefully

 - Increased sense of purpose and belonging

-- Increased ability to notice relational blind spots that hinder relationships
+- Increased ability to notice and change relational blind spots that hinder adaptability, empathy and collaboration in relationships

 Learning more about the way others approach life can lead to different and more successful life choices.
 It cal lead to increased resilience during times of difficulty.